 Liverpool would have to stump up Henderson and an accompanying fee to get the American ball player.
 Kenny Dalglish and Damien Comolli, Liverpool’s former Director of Football, had signed the Sunderland academy graduate the previous year.

-Without given much of a chance, Henderson appeared not to be of Rodgers’ taste and looked soon to be shipped out of Anfield if the Liverpool boss could get his way.
+Without being given much chance, Henderson appeared not to be of Rodgers’ taste and looked soon to be shipped out of Anfield if the Liverpool boss could get his way.
 With the clear and distinct lack of ability to make it at Liverpool, it was almost certain he would head to Craven Cottage.

-Unfortunately for Rodgers and Liverpool fans, they would have to endure Henderson in Liverpool red for a little while yet.
+Unfortunately for Rodgers and Liverpool fans, they would have to endure Henderson in Liverpool red for a while yet.
 The central midfielder spoke to The Daily Mail six months later:

 “It wasn’t a nice thing to hear.
 But I just had to take it on the chin.
 So I said no. I didn’t want to go anywhere.
 I came to Liverpool wanting to stay here for the rest of my career.
 I certainly didn’t want to leave after a year.

 “OK, it might not have gone to plan at the start, but I knew it could turn around, and I could get it right.
 Here you have people like Stevie and Luis Suárez and Pepe Reina and Carra, who have been the best players for many years.